Josh Duggar Update 2017 Reveals Weight Gain And Beard As Anna, Kids And Family Face Losing Job & House

 And now, he faces losing his job and house as he tackles a lawsuit from a DJ in Los Angeles.
 The prosecutor states that Josh used the DJ’s photo as his profile picture on Ashley Madison, an online dating website that encourages extramarital affairs.

-What is worse is that he will have to testify all the affairs that he has committed in court.
+What is worse is that he will have to testify to all the affairs that he has committed in court.

 “Josh Duggar will be questioned under oath about the 2015 cheating scandal that nearly destroyed his family,” reports Radar Online.
 “As Radar has reported, the religious and conservative father of four was outed as a member of Ashley Madison, a website that helps married people have affairs.